ccozad/advent-of-code/README.md

     - Quantifiers https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions/Quantifiers

 ## Day 2

 The general approach for day 2 is to parse text and keep track of categorized numerical data.

   - Objects as Dictionaries https://www.geeksforgeeks.org/how-to-create-dictionary-and-add-key-value-pairs-dynamically/
   - Working with arrays https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array

+## Day 3

+The general approach for day 3 is to load data into a two dimensional (2D) array, traverse neighboring cells in the 2D array, then process the array in the the natural ordering of the 2D array.
+The second part adds an additional task of counting the number of neighboring cells and only doing operations for cells with a given number of neighbors.

+  - Working with multi-dimensional arrays https://www.freecodecamp.org/news/javascript-2d-arrays/